 If, because of illness, emergency or reasonable cause, a student cannot complete the required work for a course, he/she may request the assignment of an "I" (incomplete) for the course.
 If the instructor in the course and the student's school dean approve the request, then the student and the instructor shall enter into a written contract for the completion of the coursework.
 This contract is available in the Registrar's Office.
 The contract shall stipulate what work is required for completion of the course, the date that the work must be completed (in no case later than the drop/add period of the next academic semester after the incomplete is assigned), and the grade to be given if the coursework is not completed.
-If no grade has been submitted by the drop/add date of the next academic semester, the registrar will change the grade from "I" to "F".
+Once a contract is received by the Registrar's Office, the "I" incomplete grade will be entered by registrar staff.
+If no grade has been submitted by the drop/add date of the next academic semester, the registrar will change the grade from "I" to "F" (or the grade indicated on the contract).